John of Brienne: Family

 John's first wife, Queen Maria of Jerusalem (born 1191), was the only child of Isabella I of Jerusalem and her second husband, Conrad of Montferrat.
 Maria inherited Jerusalem from her mother in 1205.
 John and Maria's only child, Isabella (also known as Yolanda), was born in late 1212.

 Stephanie of Armenia became John's second wife in 1214.
 She was the only daughter of Leo II of Armenia and his first wife, Isabelle (niece of Sibylle, the third wife of Bohemond III of Antioch).
 Stephanie gave birth to a son in 1220, but she and her son died that year.

 John married his third wife, Berengaria of León, in 1224; she was born around 1204 to Alfonso IX of León and Berengaria of Castile.
 John and Berengaria's first child, Marie, was born in 1224.
 Their first son, Alphonse, was born during the late 1220s.
-Berengaria's cousin Louis IX of France made him the grand chamberlain of France and he acquired the County of Eu in France with his marriage.
-John's second son, Louis, was born around 1230.
-His youngest son, John, born in the early 1230s, was the grand butler of France.
+He acquired the County of Eu with his marriage.
+John's second son, Louis, was born around 1230, and his third son, John, was born in the early 1230s.
+Berengaria's cousin Louis IX of France appointed Alphonse as his grand chamberlain and the younger John as his grand butler.